 - High scrotal temperature

 Many of these problems are treatable.
 Lifestyle changes can correct issues caused by drug and alcohol use; problems with high scrotal temperature may be alleviated by changing clothing style or refraining from activities such as hot baths.
 Low testosterone levels can be medically corrected, and changes may be able to be made to medication regimens.

 Autoimmune infertility, in which sperm or sperm-producing cells are attacked by the body's own immune system, may be improved using immunosuppressants or anti-coagulants which prevent antibodies from binding to sperm.

-Alternatively, male-factor infertility may occur in situations where healthy sperm are being produced, but are not being delivered effectively into the uterus.
+Alternatively, male factor infertility may occur in situations where healthy sperm is being produced but are not being delivered effectively into the uterus.
 Causes of sperm delivery problems can include:

 - Blockages to vas deferens or urethra caused by past surgery, injury, infection, or congenital malformation.
-These blockages may be treated surgically, though the formation of scar tissue in post-surgical healing can present
+These blockages may be treated surgically, through the formation of scar tissue in post-surgical healing can present

 - Failure of closure of the neck of the bladder during sex, which may result in sperm being delivered into the bladder instead of being ejaculated.
 This can be treated with medication to improve the functioning of these voluntary muscles.

 In cases where treatment does not improve problems with sperm delivery, sperm may be artificially removed from the testes by doctors and introduced to the uterus, or used to fertilize eggs outside of the uterus through in vitro fertilization.

 If male factor infertility is suspected, the following tests may be ordered: